tjgran01/GoodreadsEDA/docs/WRITEUP.md

 the purposes of this project.
 For further documentation on `scp_bks.py`, see the `README.md` located within `scp_bks.py`'s directory.
-Movie or television releases were also scraped, albeit through a much less labor intensive process, via the `imdb_release.py` file, which iterated through the original movie titles, and searched imdb.com for the relevant release dates, and stored them in another table (Release_Dates) within the `reviews.db` database.
+Movie or television releases were also scraped, albeit through a much less labor intensive process, via the `imdb_release.py` file, which iterated through the original movie titles, searched imdb.com for the relevant release dates, and stored them in another table (Release_Dates) within the `reviews.db` database.

 After the database was formed individual books were plotted, along with their corresponding